Dafin/dafin.github.io/_posts/2016-04-05-NHS_NHackathon.md

 The people, atmosphere and code and designs being banged out on laptops were all beautiful.
 The event was a blast and I knew it would not be my last!

+More event details to follow.
+I've set up a li'l page for the [pictures I took here](http://great.gallery/NHS_N_Hackathon/).
-More event details to follow, meanwhile you can check the official photos on [flickr](https://www.flickr.com/photos/danielbayley80/albums/72157663156249483 "Official Photos").
+You can check the official photos on [flickr](https://www.flickr.com/photos/danielbayley80/albums/72157663156249483 "Official Photos").